-The total pension liability for the FRS and HIS was determined by actuarial valuations as of July 1, 2022, using the individual entry age normal actuarial cost method.
+The total pension liability for the FRS was determined by actuarial valuations as of July 1, 2023, and HIS by actuarial valuations as of July 1, 2022 rolled forward to measurement date, using the individual entry age normal actuarial cost method.
 Inflation increases for both plans is assumed at 2.40%.
 Payroll growth for both plans is assumed at 3.25%.
 Mortality assumptions for the FRS were based on the PUB2010 base table varied by member category and sex, projected generationally with scale MP-2018; and on the Generational RP-2000 with projection scale MP-2018 for the HIS.
-Both the discount rate and long-term expected rate of return used for FRS investments is 6.70%, a decrease from 6.80 in the prior year.
+Both the discount rate and long-term expected rate of return used for FRS investments is 6.70%, no change from prior year.
 The FRS fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because the HIS program uses a pay-as-you-go funding structure, a municipal bond rate of 3.54% was used to determine its total pension liability (an increase from 2.16% in the prior year).
-In October 2022, the Actuarial Assumptions Conference adopted the Bond Buyer General Obligation 20-Bond Municipal Bond Index as the applicable municipal bond index.
+Because the HIS program uses a pay-as-you-go funding structure, a municipal bond rate of 3.65% was used to determine its total pension liability (an increase from 3.54% in the prior year).
+In October 2023, the Actuarial Assumptions Conference adopted the Bond Buyer General Obligation 20-Bond Municipal Bond Index as the applicable municipal bond index.